blog-kuatroestrellas/blog-kuatroestrellas.github.io/_posts/2019-01-28-instalar-wordpress-en-google-cloud.md

 ---
-layout: post
+layout: post-right-sidebar
-title:  "Powerful things you can do with the Markdown editor"
+title:  "Instalar Wordpress en Google Cloud - Parte 1 (Instalación)"
 author: kuatroestrellas
-categories: [ Jekyll, tutorial ]
+categories: [ Google cloud, tutorial ]
-image: assets/images/4.jpg
+image: assets/images/1.jpg
-featured: true
+description: "this is my meta description"
 ---
-There are lots of powerful things you can do with the Markdown editor

-If you've gotten pretty comfortable with writing in Markdown, then you may enjoy some more advanced tips about the types of things you can do with Markdown!
+hola
+mundo
+<a href="#">education should equip</a>

 As with the last post about the editor, you'll want to be actually editing this post as you read it so that you can see all the Markdown code we're using.